dfs5/F5CIS/CIS/3_CIS/README.md

 ## Deploy TransportServer resource for connectivity to BIG-IP
 Similar use case as with IngressLink but more flexible.
 E.g. you can define protocol tcp or udp and any port. (see: [IngressLink CRD vs TransportServer CRD](https://devcentral.f5.com/s/articles/My-first-deployment-of-IngressLink))\
 Here we apply a VIP listening on port 8443 with a tcp profile and a simple tcp monitor and attach the same Proxy_Protocol_iRule as with IngressLink.
+We are using the nginx-nodeport-health.yaml and configmap_proxy-mode.yaml from prevoius configuration.

     kubectl apply -f https://raw.githubusercontent.com/dfs5/F5CIS/master/CIS/3_CIS/ts_tcp.yaml